Asymptotics of Discrete Schr\"odinger Bridges via Chaos Decomposition: Acknowledgements

 By construction, $\sigma$ contains two cycles, $1 \to 2 \to 1$ and $3 \to 3$, and the above expectation reads

-By the Cauchy-Schwarz inequality, the second expectation is upper bounded by $\norm{h}_{\ltwo(\prodm)} \norm{\xi-1}_{\ltwo(\prodm)}$.
+The second expectation is upper bounded by $\norm{f}_{\ltwo(\prodm)} \lVert \tilde \xi \rVert_{\ltwo(\prodm)}$ by the Cauchy-Schwarz inequality.
 It then suffices to bound the first expectation.
-We simply this expectation by iteratively integrating with respect to a single variable, while keeping the rest being fixed.
+We simplify this expectation by iteratively integrating with respect to a single variable, while keeping the rest being fixed.
 We first integrate with respect to $X_1$ given $X_2, Y_1, Y_2$.
 This gives us